zcutlip/mock-cli-framework/README.md

 ## Why?

 This is useful in cases where the real command-line tool can't be used.
 For example you might have a script or other program that shells out to a command.
 You want to test that your code processes that command's output and handles its errors properly, such as in automated tests.
 But the tests can't provide things the real command requires like human interaction or online account access that would be needed by the real tool.
-You can use `mock-cli-tool` to "record" the responses of the real command-line tool, and then to "play back" those reponses in your testing environment.
+You can use `mock-cli-work` to "record" the responses of the real command-line tool, and then to "play back" those reponses in your testing environment.

 ## Using